 - Nerdwriter1 channel – is a great channel for people who want to learn effective writing particularly essay writing.

 - Bo Bennett web encyclopedia of logical fallacies – this web site has a great set of articles.
-I spent a whole day reading every fallacy on the website – it was rewarding intellectually.
+I spent a whole day reading every fallacy on the website – it was very rewarding intellectually.

 - Logically Fallacious: The Ultimate Collection of Over 300 Logical Fallacies (Academic Edition)